vbrn/django_boards/README.md

 The project will be available at **127.0.0.1:8000**.

-In order to create the main subject make a superuser python manage.py createsuperuser loging as superuser then access admin page
+In order to create the main subject make a superuser (python manage.py createsuperuser). loging as superuser. then access admin page (127.0.0.1:8000/admin).
-127.0.0.1:8000/admin

-and create the new boards subject usual users can create new topics and reply on topics
+and create the new boards subject. usual users can create new topics and reply on topics.